lmammino/cube-daemons/README.md

  - Creates a dedicate `cube` user that will be used to run the daemons
  - Copies configuration files
  - Copies the daemons start/stop file
- - Adds daemons as auto-starting services
+ - Adds init scripts to start the daemons
  - Starts the daemons